wwqrd/hab/README.md

 # HRPG

-A command line interface for HabitRPG: Your Life the Role Playing Game.
+Another command line interface for HabitRPG: Your Life the Role Playing Game.

 Mostly intended to play nice with other unixy programs i.e.